Religious Affairs Ministry Enhances Hajj Facilities, Digital Services Under New Policy - UrduPoint

 Religious Affairs Ministry Enhances Hajj Facilities, Digital Services Under New Policy

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Mar, 2025) The Ministry of Religious Affairs and Interfaith Harmony (MORAIH) continues its efforts to enhance Hajj arrangements and promote interfaith harmony across the nation, ensuring pilgrims can perform their religious duties with ease.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Mar, 2025) The Ministry of Religious Affairs and Interfaith Harmony continues its efforts to enhance Hajj arrangements and promote interfaith harmony across the nation, ensuring pilgrims can perform their religious duties with ease.

 Under the Rules of business 1973, the ministry coordinates with various organizations in Saudi Arabia and Pakistan to improve Hajj facilities while also working towards fostering mutual respect, peaceful coexistence, and protecting minority rights as outlined in the Constitution.
 It is also engaged in Islamic studies, organizing seminars, ensuring accurate Quran printing, and facilitating international cooperation on religious matters.